Empirical-org-Archive/Documentation/Getting-Started/Open Source Volunteer Projects.md

 * (link to QA doc)
 * Complete a lesson, review results displayed

-## Issues labelled "pick me"
+## Issues labelled "level:starter"

-(link to issues)
-Pick Me issues are good starting point issues.
+Starter issues are good starting point issues.
 They are generally smaller, self-contained projects.
 Projects listed as "Code" have a Wireframe and are ready to be designed.

 ## Bug reports